Node configuration

 ---|---|---|

 aggregation_memory_limit | Controls the maximum amount of memory that can be used for aggregations before aborting.
-This limit is per single leaf query (a leaf query is made of one or several split queries).
+This limit is per searcher node.
+A node may run concurrent queries, which share the limit.
+The first query that will hit the limit will be aborted and frees its memory.
 It is used to prevent excessive memory usage during the aggregation phase, which can lead to performance degradation or crashes. | 500M |

 aggregation_bucket_limit | Determines the maximum number of buckets returned to the client. | 65000 |

-fast_field_cache_capacity | Fast field cache capacity on a Searcher.
+fast_field_cache_capacity | Fast field in memory cache capacity on a Searcher.
 If your filter by dates, run aggregations, range queries, or if you use the search stream API, or even for tracing, it might worth increasing this parameter.
 The metrics starting by quickwit_cache_fastfields_cache can help you make an informed choice when setting this value. | 1G |

-split_footer_cache_capacity | Split footer cache (it is essentially the hotcache) capacity on a Searcher. | 500M |
+split_footer_cache_capacity | Split footer in memory cache (it is essentially the hotcache) capacity on a Searcher. | 500M |

-partial_request_cache_capacity | Partial request cache capacity on a Searcher.
+partial_request_cache_capacity | Partial request in memory cache capacity on a Searcher.
 Cache intermediate state for a request, possibly making subsequent requests faster.
 It can be disabled by setting the size to 0 . | 64M |

 max_num_concurrent_split_searches | Maximum number of concurrent split search requests running on a Searcher. | 100 |